ryanchao2012/gutt/README.md

 ```

-We can generate unit test templates for all implementations by just one line:
+We can generate unit testing templates for all implementations by just one line:

 ```
 $ testgen -m my_awesome_package -o mytests